vgaidarji/ci-matters/README.md

 CI's have different approaches and different paid plans.
 Check every CI pricing information for more details and choose the best option for you.

+:warning: *This information can get outdated very quickly as services evolve.* :warning:

 What might matter is the starting price for paid plan: